Cover Letter Tips — The Quad Career Counselor

 Nothing looks worse than self-doubt.
 Don’t highlight your flaws.
 Don’t apologize for your perceived shortcomings, or for something that isn’t on your résumé.
 Be confident in yourself and your abilities.

 Keep your style appropriate to the job

 Different fields and jobs call for different approaches and styles.
 As an applicant, you must determine which cover letter format and style of writing will be most appropriate for the job in question.
-If you’re looking for a job at a law firm, you need to write in a traditionally formal and legal style; if you’re applying for a job as a graphic designer or a newspaper columnist, you need to display your creativity, with bold choices in your style and presentation.
+If you’re looking for a job at a law firm, you need to write in a traditionally formal and legal style; if you’re applying for a job as a graphic designer or a newspaper columnist, you need to display your creativity, with font-bold choices in your style and presentation.
 Dress for the sport; write for the job.